 - Tracing metals through watersheds with different land uses

-The MS in Environmental Science and Policy is coordinated by the Department of Environmental Science and Policy and PSU’s Graduate Studies.
+The MS in Environmental Science and Policy is coordinated by the Department of Environmental Science and Policy.
 The Center for the Environment offers expertise and knowledge in research and engaging on- and off-campus partners.
 These partnerships provide opportunities for you to work with faculty on thesis and research projects, many of which take full advantage of conducting research in northern New England’s lakes and forests, including Hubbard Brook Experimental Forest, a premier ecosystem science watershed program.

 On campus, the Boyd Science Center, a 76,000 sq. ft. research and learning facility, houses laboratories, teaching facilities, student offices, and academic departments.

-Admission information is available through the Department of Environmental Science and Policy and applications are submitted to Graduate Studies.
-For more information about the MS in Environmental Science & Policy program, Contact Program Coordinator June Hammond Rowan, (603) 535-3218.
+For more information about the MS in Environmental Science & Policy program, Contact Program Coordinator Shannon Rogers, (603) 535-2216.